Vision & Tradition Campaign Passes $750M Mark with Gift from Schlumberger

 Texas Tech University System officials announced today (May 15) that they are more than three-quarters of the way to their $1 billion campaign goal thanks to generous donations from alumni and friends.

-Putting the campaign well over the milestone mark was a $45.1 million gift of software from Schlumberger, which was accepted during a meeting of the Texas Tech University System Board of Regents on May 12.
+Putting the campaign well over the milestone mark was a $45.1 million gift of software from Schlumberger, which was accepted during a meeting of the TTU System Board of Regents on May 12.
 The gift brings the fundraising total for Vision & Tradition: The Campaign for Texas Tech to more than $770 million dollars.

 Schlumberger's gift will benefit students and faculty in the Bob L. Herd Department of Petroleum Engineering at Texas Tech University.
 Included in the gift are new software modules that will add functionality and enhance the capabilities of 100 licenses of the company's ECLIPSE software currently used by the department.